Adafruit PiTFT - 320x240 2.8" TFT+Touchscreen for Raspberry Pi

 Is this not the cutest little display for the Raspberry Pi?
 It features a 2.8" display with 320x240 16-bit color pixels and a resistive touch overlay.
 The plate uses the high speed SPI interface on the Pi and can use the mini display as a console, X window port, displaying images or video etc. Best of all it plugs right in on top!

-It's designed to fit nicely onto the Pi Model A or B but also works perfectly fine with the Pi 3, Pi 2 or Pi 1 Model B+ as long as you don't mind the PCB overhangs the USB ports by 5mm, see the photos above.
-If you have a modern Pi, you may want to grab a PiTFT 2.8" Plus which does not overhang
+It's designed to fit nicely onto the Pi 1 Model A or B but also works OK with the Pi Zero, Pi 3, Pi 2 or Pi 1 Model A+ or B+ (any Pi with a 2x20 connector) as long as you don't mind the PCB overhangs the USB ports by 5mm, see the photos above.
+If you have a modern Pi with a 2x20 connector, you may want to grab a PiTFT 2.8" Plus which does not overhang

 Uses the hardware SPI pins (SCK, MOSI, MISO, CE0, CE1) as well as GPIO #25 and #24.
 All other GPIO are unused.
 Since we had a tiny bit of space, there's 4 spots for optional slim tactile switches wired to four GPIOs, that you can use if you want to make a basic user interface.
 For example, you can use one as a power on/off button.
 See below for the link to get the optional tact switches, they're not included.